NHSDigital/rap-community-of-practice/python/python-functions.md

                 if arr[j] > arr[j + 1] :
                     arr[j], arr[j + 1] = arr[j + 1], arr[j]
 ```
 If we had three arrays we wanted to sort (arr1, arr2, arr3) and we didn't use a function we would have to repeat our code three times.
-This produces messy code that is hard to read:
+This produces messy code that is hard to read.
+Can you spot the errors in the code below?

 ```python
     # Sort array 1